stevemussmann/admixturePipeline/README.md

 # 1. admixturePipeline.py: <a name="admixturepipeline"></a>
 This module takes standard genotype data files (VCF or BED/PED) as input, conducts filtering according to user-specified parameters, performs all necessary file conversions, and finally executes Admixture on the filtered dataset according to user-specified parameters.

-**New feature in AdmixPipe v3.1:** This module now filters individuals that are absent from your popmap file.
-For example, if you want to exclude an individual sample from your analysis, just leave it out of your popmap file and it will be removed from your vcf file before admixture is executed.
+**New feature in AdmixPipe v3.2:** This module now filters individuals that are absent from your popmap file.
+For example, if you want to exclude an individual sample from your analysis, just leave it out of your popmap file and it will be removed from your dataset before admixture is executed.

 ## Usage: <a name="admixusage"></a>